santiyounger/wpm-reading-time/README.md

 ### Reading time seems inaccurate

-- Adjust your WPM settings in the plugin settings
+- Adjust your WPM settings in the plugin settings to match your actual reading speed
 - Remember that reading speed varies by material (technical vs. casual content)
 - Consider creating different presets for different types of content
+- Use the companion web app to determine your personal WPM for more accuracy

 ### Dropdown not working